 Description

-The memorial stands in the northern corner of the churchyard of the Church of All Saints (Grade II*), adjacent to the main road through the village and the principal entrance to the churchyard.
-It is in close proximity to a number of Grade II-listed buildings and churchyard monuments.
+The All Cannings and Allington War Memorial Cross is located in the northern corner of the churchyard of the Church of All Saints, which is a Grade II* listed building.
+It is situated near the main road through the village and the main entrance to the churchyard, close to several other Grade II-listed buildings and churchyard monuments.

-The memorial comprises a stone wheel-head cross rising from a large tapering plinth and a single-stepped base.
-The face of the cross is decorated with an equal-armed cross bottonée carved in low relief.
-The memorial stands in a gravelled area, bordered by a low stone kerb with small pillars at each corner.
+The memorial features a stone wheel-head cross that rises from a large tapering plinth and a single-stepped base.
+The face of the cross is adorned with an equal-armed cross bottonée, carved in low relief.
+It is set in a gravelled area, bordered by a low stone kerb with small pillars at each corner.

-Arranged down the front of the cross shaft in raised lettering, an inscription reads TO/ THE/ FALLEN/ 1914/ 1918/ THEIR NAME/ LIVETH FOR/ EVERMORE with a small Maltese cross carved below.
+On the front of the cross shaft, there is an inscription in raised lettering that reads: TO/ THE/ FALLEN/ 1914/ 1918/ THEIR NAME/ LIVETH FOR/ EVERMORE, with a small Maltese cross carved below it.

-On the front face of the plinth in raised lettering the principal dedicatory inscription reads TO THE GLORY OF GOD AND IN/ GRATEFUL MEMORY OF THE MEN/ OF ALL CANNINGS AND ALLINGTON/ WHO DIED IN THE SERVICE OF THEIR/ KING AND COUNTRY DURING THE/ GREAT WAR/ (NAMES).
+The front face of the plinth also has a principal dedicatory inscription in raised lettering, which states: TO THE GLORY OF GOD AND IN/ GRATEFUL MEMORY OF THE MEN/ OF ALL CANNINGS AND ALLINGTON/ WHO DIED IN THE SERVICE OF THEIR/ KING AND COUNTRY DURING THE/ GREAT WAR/ (NAMES).

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.